 There is no treatment to change the position of the placenta.
 You may need:

 - More ultrasounds to track where the placenta is

 - Early delivery of the baby.
 This will be based on how much bleeding you have, how far along your baby is, and how healthy the baby is.

 The greatest risk of placenta previa is too much bleeding (hemorrhage).
 Bleeding often happens as the lower part of the uterus thins during the third trimester of pregnancy.
 This causes the area of the placenta over the cervix to bleed.
 The risk of bleeding is higher if a lot of the placenta covers the cervix.
 Other complications include:

 - Placenta doesn't attach to the uterus as it should

-- Slowed growth of your baby in the womb
+- Slowed growth of your baby in the uterus

-- Preterm birth.
-This means before 37 weeks of pregnancy.
+- Preterm birth (before 37 weeks of pregnancy)

 - Birth defects